Constellation-Labs/documentation-hub/validate/automated/nodectl-commands.md

 The `external IP` of your node is the address that allows your node to communicate with the rest of the systems on the Internet.

-This is the address that your node will use to communicate with the rest of the decentralized nodes that make up the Hypergraph and/or metagraphs.
-Your node will attempt to communications with via other nodes via p2p and public API requests.
+This is the address your node will use to communicate with the other decentralized nodes that make up the Hypergraph and/or metagraphs.
+Your node will attempt to establish communications with other nodes through peer-to-peer (p2p) connections and public API requests.

 | [option](#what-is-an-option-and-parameter) | parameters | Description | Is [Option](#what-is-an-option-and-parameter) Required or Optional |
 | :---: | :---: | :--- | :----: |